 To protect the health of our patients and their families, Pella Regional Health Center will continue to screen all patients and visitors before entering the main campus of Pella Regional and Pella Regional’s family of clinics.

-Employees are required to go through a screening prior to starting their shift.
-This includes screening questions about their symptoms and checking temperature to ensure they are healthy while at work.
+Staff and providers are required to go through a screening prior to starting their shift.
+This includes screening questions about their symptoms to help ensure they are healthy while at work.

 Plexiglass shields or glass doors are in place at our check-in and check-out areas.
 We have markers on the floor to ensure social distancing.
 We clean and sanitize items patients and staff touch after each use.
 We also have hand sanitizer available at each registration desk.

 We have always followed strict cleaning protocols and further enhanced cleaning protocols due to COVID-19.
 Our facility is thoroughly cleaned and rooms are disinfected between each patient visit.
 We also offer hand sanitizer stations throughout our facility for patient, visitor, and staff use.